What is fact cannot be changed

 This now-famous painting, “Arrival of the Brides” by Eleanor Fortescue-Brickdale in 1927, was arguably fictitious if not selectively imaginative in its portrayal of the actual events.
 It is probably because of this work that some feminists today are seething with contempt because, as they say, the Filles were belittled and forced into lives of subservience by males — without a single shred of evidence to confirm that it was so.

 Considering that the majority of the women were abjectly poor and would not have afforded the regal garments portrayed in this ubiquitous work, it should never have been so widely accepted as the truth.
-Not only is the premise whimsical, it incorrectly makes a poltical statement.
+Not only is the premise whimsical, it incorrectly makes a political statement.
 Isn't that a slave in the foreground?
 Slavery wasn’t even introduced to New France until more than a decade after the last Filles landed, and even then, it was highly obscure.
 Why then is this painting placed in history books where it supports the lie that our ancestors were misogynistic, evil slave owners?

 Arrival of the Filles du Roi